-93 per cent of total property acquired/in control
+95 per cent of total property required is in MDOT control

 191 structures demolished or in demolition process as of November 22, 2017

 MDOT Acquisition Process/Environmental Testing

 - 1. Preliminary interview with property owner and tenants, if applicable

 - 2. Appraisal of property

 - 3. Appraisal review completed by MDOT

 - 4. Housing and rental determinations, if applicable

 - 5. Business relocation determination, if applicable

 - 6. Good Faith Offer

 - 7. Closing or condemnation filing

 - 8. Relocation of occupants

 - 9. Possession of property

 - 10.Demolition